 It’s obviously a lot easier to save money if you have money to save.
 How do you make sure you have ample money to save?
 Focus on increasing your income.
 Make it a priority.
 Increasing your income isn’t something you can do immediately.
 It’s not about walking into your boss’s office and asking for a 20% raise.
 It’s about making sure you’re making long term strategic plans to increase your income.

-Let’s take an example of an assistant district attorney with a starting salary of $60,000.
+Let’s take an example of an assistant district attorney with a starting salary of $60,000 (which is significantly less that the average lawyer’s salary).
 That’s not a lot of money for someone with a post-graduate degree but there are many reasons why people become prosecutors that have nothing to do with money.
 Perhaps that’s where you are today or maybe you’re at a small firm just beginning your career.
 Either way, $60,000 is your floor going forward for the rest of your life.
 It’s highly unlikely that you’ll ever work for less than $60,000 for the rest of your career.

 If an opportunity comes along a few years into your career that bumps your salary by $10,000, most of would think of this as an “extra” $10,000 in our pockets.
 But the real benefit is that you’ve reset your floor.
 Now that you’re making $70,000 a year, you’ve effectively built in an extra $300,000 over a 30-year working career (30 years x $10,000).
 That’s why raises are so important early in your career.
 They set the floor going forward.